arouyan/lakeFS/docs/integrations/kubeflow.md

 ## Add the lakeFS steps to your pipeline

-Add the steps created on the previous step to your pipeline before compiling it.
+Add the steps created in the previous step to your pipeline before compiling it.

 ### Example pipeline
 {: .no_toc }